Graduate School (Master’s and PhD)

 Graduate School (Master’s and PhD) - How to Get Started

 To begin, you must identify your interest.
 Although you may know you want to continue your education, you may not be sure of exactly what area you want to pursue.
-Career Services staff may be able to help you assess your interests, values and other goals to identify your desired program of study.
+The Center for Career & Professional Development team can help you assess your interests, values and other goals to identify your desired program of study.

 Next, you need to identify programs where you would like to apply.
 Two helpful resources are the websites www.gradschools.com or www.petersons.com.
 These websites have searchable databases by academic field and location.
 University websites offer details on program information, application materials, and information about financial aid and housing.